-The silly and embarrassing Congressional hatchet-job on ACORN might be worth it if we can do this.
+The silly and embarrassing Congressional hatchet-job on ACORN might be worth it if

 The congressional legislation intended to defund ACORN, passed with broad bipartisan support, is written so broadly that it applies to "any organization" that has been charged with breaking federal or state election laws, lobbying disclosure laws, campaign finance laws or filing fraudulent paperwork with any federal or state agency.
 It also applies to any of the employees, contractors or other folks affiliated with a group charged with any of those things.